w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 ### What if the user doesn't like the results?

-When a site is ofference in multiple languages or offers multiple locales for a given language (or both), the result of language negotiation might not be what the user would have chosen.
+When a site offers multiple languages or offers multiple locales for a given language (or both), the result of language negotiation might not be what the user would have chosen.